Does hearing loss cause dementia?

 What do we know?

-Again in 2023 we are still looking for the study or research that will comprehensively show that a causal link exists between hearing loss and dementia.
-But it seems that is still to appear.
+As in 2023, in 2024 we are still looking for the study or research that will comprehensively show that a causal link exists between hearing loss and dementia.
+We are still waiting.

 We know there is a stronger and stronger correlation between hearing loss and dementia.
 Some studies show that this correlation is more substantial depending on the severity of the hearing loss and the age at which it presented itself.